FrederikAlbrechtsen/algorithms/README.md

-# Algorithms
+# algorithms

 ## Overview

-Welcome to Algorithms!
+Welcome to algorithms!
 This project includes a collection of well-known algorithms implemented in various programming languages, making it an excellent learning tool for students, developers, and researchers interested in algorithmic exploration.

 ## Purpose